Page last updated: January 13, 2021

 Schools, health care facilities, and other practice settings have been forced to adjust to restrictions put in place related to COVID-19.
 As a result, opportunities for graduate student clinicians and clinical fellows to be physically present with clients/patients to participate in supervised clinical experiences as planned also have needed to be altered or have been canceled.

 The CAA and CFCC are maintaining clock hour requirements in accordance with CAA accreditation standards and CFCC certification standards.
-However, the CFCC has extended through June 30,2021, accommodations to allow hours/experience to be counted for ASHA certification in ways which were previously not allowed.
+However, the CFCC has extended through December 31, 2021, accommodations to allow hours/experience to be counted for ASHA certification in ways that were previously not allowed.

 The amount of supervised clinical hours that may be obtained by graduate students through clinical simulation will not be expanded.
 Once the maximum has been reached toward supervised clinical hours, programs may employ clinical simulations to support a student’s remediation or continued development of skills and competencies.